ntaneja1985/DesignPatterns/README.md

 # Bridge Pattern

 - The Bridge Design Pattern is all about decoupling an abstraction from its implementation.
+- Abstraction means interfaces and implementation is a class that implements the interface
+- Uses encapsulation and aggregation and can use inheritance to separate responsibilities into different classes
 - Imagine you have this fancy abstraction (let's call it "Abstractionville") that wants to do some cool stuff, but it doesn't want to be tied down to a specific implementation.
 It's like Abstractionville wants to date around without committing to anyone—very modern, I must say!

 - Bridge splits things into two parts: